tabuna/Fallback/README.md

 ## Usage

-#### Default Value:
+#### Setting a Default Value:

-You can use the following code to create an action with a default value:
+You can create an action with a default value using the following code:

 ```php
 use Tabuna\FailBack\Action;